bhagwat-rahul/fromthetransistor/section-3/riscv/notes.md

 any encoding w ilen bits  = 0 | 1 is illegal so an aligned area cant be all 1s / 0s.
 for std instructions sign bit for imm's always in bit 31 for alignment.

+nop encoded as ADDI x0, x0, 0. shouldn't change any state except program counter (pc).
+(addi chosen as it takes fewest resources and you can also optimize away in id unit)

+instr's in rv32i:- (64 is similar just double width where applicable)

+2 types of control transfers are unconditional jumps and conditional branches

+jal (jump and link):- encodes signed offset (multiples of 2-bytes, sign extended) therefore can jump +- 1 MiB. stores addr of instr following jump into rd, x1 is return addr reg and x5 is alt link reg (std calling convention)

+jalr is an imm (I) instr where target addr is obtained by adding sign extended 12 bit imm to rs1 then setting lsb of res to 0, addr of following written to rd. use x0 as dest if result not required. plain direct jumps (pseudocoded jr) are encoded jalr w rd = x0, eg. RET encoded as jalr:- with rd = x0, rs1 = x1, and imm = 0.

+all unconditional jumps are relative to pc for supporting pos'n independent code. jalr was defined to enable 2 instr sequence to jmp anywhere in the absolute addr range. lui can first load rs1 with upper 20 bits and jalr can add in lower bits. same for auipc + jalr